vighneshiyer/vighneshiyer.com/content/research/comp-arch/berkeley_boot_flow.md

 ## Baremetal C

 <!--
-1. Then use C (need to discuss crt.S, how to compile baremetal, buliding a htif library for launching syscalls)
+Then use C (need to discuss crt.S, how to compile baremetal, buliding a htif library for launching syscalls) Then show the htif library that exists already within spike libgloss, what is it? how does it let us use regular libc functions, but delegate the syscall interface as we would like -->

-  - Then show the htif library that exists already within spike
+So far we have used assembly, but writing it, even for RISC-V, is painful.
-1. libgloss, what is it? how does it let us use regular libc functions, but delegate the syscall interface as we would like -->
+Let's begin using C.

 ### crt.S